vtheno/SICP-study/README.md

 - create a evaluator based on the register machine
 - interesting
 - but a few functions still can't be implemented, I will solve this problem later (or never...)

+## 7.9
+- studied 5.5
+- create a compiler based on the register machine and the evaluator
+- I feel dizzy...
+- I will complete few left parts later, if I can...
+(I don't think so)